checkdigits/spacecomputer/README.md

 Updated to work with version 3.0 and above.
 Note that this is a VCL project and therefore the animations can't be transparent which was a change in v3 of Skia4Delphi.
-I will upload a Firemonkey FMX version of the same project shortly.